You will need to contact our office; follow our transcript request instructions to request an official (or unofficial) copy.

 Yes, you must apply for graduation.
 Students are graduated three times a year: September, January and May/June.
 Each graduation period has an application deadline.
 Check the academic calendar for deadlines.
 Graduation applications are available either in Enrollment Services, C103, or from our forms page.

-When you apply to graduate you will indicate if you are planning on participating in the Commencement ceremony in May.
+When you apply to graduate you will indicate if you are planning on participating in the Commencement ceremony in May/June.
 If so, you must also specify your cap and gown size.
 There is a mandatory commencement rehearsal for those who are participating in graduation.
 Further instructions are sent out several weeks before commencement with details about the ceremony itself.

 The graduation ceremony (Commencement) is held once per year, generally the last weekend in May or the first weekend in June.
 Check the academic calendar or the Commencement website for the exact date and times.
 Each year’s Commencement covers three graduation dates—the previous September and January as well as the current spring semester.
 In order to participate you must apply for graduation and have met all graduation requirements before the graduation date.
 Information about graduation will be published on the GCC website in late spring.
 Detailed information will be mailed to all graduates who have indicated that they are participating in Commencement a few weeks before the ceremony date as well.